Trent Baalke: NFL

-In 2017, Baalke became a football operations consultant for the NFL.
+On August 7, 2017, Baalke was hired as a football operations consultant for the NFL.
 In this advisory role for NFL, he worked on game-related matters, player development, evaluation, and officiating video review.

 Jacksonville Jaguars

-On February 4, 2020, he was hired as director of player personnel of the Jacksonville Jaguars.
-On November 29, 2020, Baalke was promoted to interim general manager following the firing of David Caldwell, and was retained for the role fulltime after the season.
+On February 4, 2020, Baalke was hired as director of player personnel of the Jacksonville Jaguars.
+On November 29, he was promoted to interim general manager following the firing of David Caldwell, and was retained for the role full-time after the season.
+On January 22, 2025, Baalke was fired after a number of head coach candidates did not want to work with him.
+Under Baalke as their general manager, the Jaguars had a 25–43 record.